zaiisao/Documentation/en/cloud-recording/integration_best_practices.md

 #### Periodically query service status

 If the reliability of the status of a cloud recording is a high priority, Agora strongly recommends using the `query` method to periodically query the recording service status.
 The interval between two calls can be around two minutes.
 Take the corresponding measure based on the received HTTP status code:

-<div class="alert note">The queries per second (QPS) quota is 10 requests per second for each App ID.
-You can estimate the QPS quota your project needs according to your PCU and query frequency, and contact <a href="mailto:support@agora.io">support@agora.io</a> to increase your quota if necessary.</div>

 - If the returned HTTP status code is always `40x`, check the parameter values in your request.
 - If the returned HTTP status code is `404`, and the request parameters are confirmed to be correct, the recording has either not started successfully, or the recording quit after starting.
 Agora recommends that you use a backoff strategy, for example, retry after 5, 10, and 15 seconds successively.